giorgioc00/data-driven-software-engineer-evaluation/data-processing/README.md

 - The number of files processed or failed to process
 - The number of pages processed
 - The total length of the text extracted
-- Errors encountered during extraction, cleaning, or transformation
+- Errors encountered during extraction, cleaning, transformation and database operations
 - Execution time for each step

 Logs are written to `var/main.log`, with different log levels (e.g., `INFO`, `ERROR`, `CRITICAL`).